English Education (Grades 4-12) Major - Bachelor of Science (BS)

 Required general education courses (6 credits)

 Besides the courses specified below, English education majors must satisfy additional general education requirements.
-The General Education Program requires a total of 42 credits.
+The General Education Program requires a minimum of of 41 credits.

 Code | Title | Credits |